QuirkyDevil/Terms-and-condition-simplifier/README.md

 ---

-This is a simple python script that takes a Terms and Conditions document and simplifies it.
+This is an API which can also be used as extension supported by chromium based browsers that takes a Terms and Conditions document and simplifies it.
 It does this by removing all the legal jargon and only keeping the important parts.
 It also removes all the unnecessary words and phrases.

 ## Setup